MarkPearlCoZa/Blog_General/_posts/2017-07-07-Immigration-Questions-New-Zealand.md

 * I opened a bank account the first day over.
 It took about 30 minutes.
 * I used my South African credit card before that.
-* You just need your passport and a letter from wherever you stay.
+* You just need your passport and a letter from wherever you stay - a letter from your landlord or hotel is sufficient.
 * I would recommend only opening up a bank account when you arrive as an MYOB perk is that you have zero bank charges at ANZ.

 # Living Expenses